 South Africa is fast running out of landfill space and this, apart from the relatively low cost of waste disposal, should be reason enough for every company to include sustainable waste management into their operational strategy.
-It is still relatively inexpensive to dispose of waste at a municipal landfill, however there simply is no more room for non-recyclable waste let alone recyclable and organic waste. and this, amongst other things, is threatening to push up the costs of waste disposal for companies and individuals alike.
+It is still relatively inexpensive to dispose of waste at a municipal landfill, however, there simply is no more room for non-recyclable waste, let alone recyclable and organic waste.
+This amongst other things is threatening to push up the costs of waste disposal for companies and individuals alike.

-Additionally, if a company is seen to be irresponsible with their waste management, they might incur damage to their reputation in addition to fines or even imprisonment for more serious infractions (National Environmental Management: Waste Act 59 of 2008).
+Additionally, if a company is seen to be irresponsible with their waste management, they might incur damage to their reputation in addition to fines or even imprisonment for more serious infractions according to the National Environmental Management: Waste Act 59 of 2008.

-The majority of sustainability strategies fall short, not only due to a lack of information to assist in key decision making, but also because there may be additional costs involved.
+The majority of sustainability strategies fall short, not only due to a lack of information to help with key decision making, but also because there may be additional costs involved.

 It’s all about the numbers

 It seems that more often than not there is limited information regarding the cost of a waste management system resulting in a lack of dedicated budgets to support sustainability strategies.
-The fact is that nothing in business comes without a cost.
-In order to pursue any objective, including effective waste management goals, there needs to be an understanding of the financial impact of these plans that then informs a dedicated budget to ensure its success.
+The fact is that nothing in business comes without a cost, but these could be mitigated if done correctly.
+In order to pursue effective waste management goals, there needs to be an understanding of the financial impact of these plans that then informs a dedicated budget to ensure its success.

 Understanding your waste streams

-For example, a few years ago, liquid packaging was not recyclable.
+For example, a few years ago, long life milk and juice cartons were not recyclable.
 However, thanks to Mpact’s Liquid Packaging Recycling Plant located at its Paper Mill in Springs, today it is recyclable.
 This means that companies that manufacture this type of packaging material can now encourage the collection and recycling of their products.

 There are no short-term solutions to long-term challenges

-Waste management is an ongoing function and, as such, requires dedicated resources to ensure that it’s done effectively.
-In fact, if all organisations partnered with a reputable waste management company to operationalise their sustainability strategies, both the short- and long-term effects would be significantly positive.
-In the short-term, we would see more room in landfills for materials that can’t be diverted and a much-needed relief for the environment so that it can start to heal.
-We would also see the financial benefit of affordable municipal disposal rates for a longer period.
+Waste management is an ongoing function and requires dedicated resources to ensure that it’s done effectively.
+If all organisations partnered with a reputable waste management company to operationalise their sustainability strategies, both the short- and long-term effects would be significantly positive.
+In the short-term, we would see more room in landfills for materials that can’t be diverted and much-needed relief for the environment so that it can start to heal.

-Looking at the broader picture, the solutions that we implement now will certainly impact future generations.
-Without implementing change strategies, we will be on the verge of creating a disastrous canvas for future businesses, consumers and industries that will undoubtedly negatively impact South Africa’s economy and environment.
-In operationalising our planet-first strategies, we give the earth a chance to regenerate, we give future business leaders an easier environment to step into and we give the future a chance to unfold.
+The solutions that we implement now will certainly impact future generations.
+Without implementing some form of change, we will be on the verge of creating a disastrous canvas for future businesses, consumers and industries that will negatively impact South Africa’s economy and environment.
+By looking at and implementing our planet-first strategies, we give the earth a chance to regenerate; we give future business leaders an easier environment to step into and we give the future a chance to unfold.